Background history of Ibn Battuta

 If he doesn’t have a son, he is slaughtered like an animal.

 According to Ibn Battuta, the food consumed by the Turks includes millet porridge or “dugi”.
-They also ate boiled or roasted sheep or horse.
+They also ate boiled or roasted sheep or horses.
 According to the scholar’s account of his finding in this case, the Turks didn’t consume meats without their bones mixed with it.
 They made a special salt-water sauce, which they dipped their meat in to season it before eating.
 The scholar also found that the Turks considered eating sweets as a disgrace.
 Instead, they drank made milk and millet beer, which Ibn Battuta couldn’t take because he was a Muslim.

 Travels to New Delhi

 Ibn Battuta’s trip to New Delhi is one of his adventures that are worth talking about.
 Through the high mountains of Afghanistan, the scholar made his way onto India, following after the footsteps of Turkish warriors, who invaded and conquered the Hindu farming people of the idea a century earlier and established the Delhi Sultanate.
 The Muslim soldiers had invaded the land, smashing the images and structures of the Hindu gods.
 After conquering the city, Turks from Afghanistan were brought in to replace the local Hindu leaders.
 The problem, however, was that the Muslim leaders brought in to rule the small cities in Delhi were not safe, as they continued to face strong opposition from the Hindu speaking people who were the majority in India.
 They were however threatened with periodic Mongol invasions from the north.
-In fact, as at 1323, The Chagatay Khan had even invaded India and was threatening Delhi before he was chased back across the Indus River by the feisty Sultan Muhammad Tughluq.
+In fact, as of 1323, The Chagatay Khan had even invaded India and was threatening Delhi before he was chased back across the Indus River by the feisty Sultan Muhammad Tughluq.

 Slowly but steadily, India was becoming remodeled, with Muslim leaders gaining more control of the country and as was expected, their sphere of influence increased rapidly.
 Hindus even began to convert to Islam to find jobs in the new government.
 Becoming Muslims had strong economic benefits, and the people recognized it.

 As a strategy to strengthen the Sultans held in India, he needed more administrators, scholars, and judges to be on his side and uphold his principles.
-He needed poets, writers, and entertainers who will tell good things about the new leadership and help influence the people at the grass root.
+He needed poets, writers, and entertainers who will tell good things about the new leadership and help influence the people at the grass-root.
 The Sultan found it difficult trusting the Hindus because he had a strong fear that they’ll betray and rebel against him.
 Instead, he recruited talents from outside the country and rewarded them bountifully with good salaries and fabulous gifts.
 This single gesture brought in Muslims from Persia and Turkey, who were looking to leverage the improved wages and other incentives to better their lives.
 Soon, the ruling elites adopted Persian as their official language.
 It was during this time that Ibn Battuta arrived in the country, hoping that the Sultan would offer him employment.

 However, Muhammad Tughluq has always been remembered as a ruler that was violent, erratic, and eccentric.
 His intelligence was renowned, so it was not surprising that he learned how to Persian poetry rather quickly and soon became a master in the art of calligraphy; he was so bright that he could comfortably debate issues bordering religion and conventional laws with highly schooled scholars.
 He also learned to speak and read Arabic so that he could fluently read religious texts like the Koran without help or transcription from anybody.
 However, there were a lot of instances where he stepped too far and made decisions that proved disastrous.
 He was known as a cruel man who was responsible for having rebels, thieves and good Muslim scholars who disagreed with him go through the same cruel punishment of gruesome murder.
 It was so bad that he punished even the friends of anyone who questioned any of his policies.
 According to Ibn Battuta, not a week passed at that time without the Sultan spilling the blood of Muslims right before the entrance of the palace.
 The methods he employed to kill these people were too gruesome to be mentioned.